kajgm/stocktracker/README.md

 ```

 6. Run the client, server, and database containers
+   > Note: If running on a raspberry pi, you will need to download an alternative mongodb image.
+Please see steps under [Deployment on Raspberry Pi](#deployment-on-raspberry-pi)

 ```sh
 docker run -d -p 8080:80 --name stocktracker-client --network backend-net --restart always kajgm/stocktracker-client